FN-FAL113/github-readme-steam-card/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2FFN-FAL113%2Fgithub-readme-steam-status&env=STEAM_API_KEY)

-### Serverless Cold Start
+### FAQ
-On first api call a cold start may cause an image timeout but will resolve on second request.
+1. **Animated avatar support when....**
+- Despite previously adding support even with proper image optimizations, the api is hitting a timeout against github's cdn proxy.
+This is due to the imposed time window by github for rendering images inside readme files which would be ~4s.
+After tireless testing, I had to further optimize and trim down the app in order to lessen api execution time that is also being affected by Cold Boots with the cost of not supporting animated avatars.
+This might change in the future hopefully.

+2. **Cold Boot and Github CDN timeouts**
+- Cold boots may cause image loading or rendering timeouts through github's cdn proxy which has a time limit on serving content from the origin.
+Subsequent requests might return a stale response while revalidating the cache to serve the most recent content.

 ### Disclaimer
 This project or its author are not affiliated, associated, authorized, endorsed by steam, its affiliates or subsidiaries.
 Images, names and other form of trademark are registered to their respective owners.

-## :sparkling_heart: Support the project
+## :sparkling_heart: Support the project/dev

-I'm devotee of open-source.
-Everything is free with all the effort and time I gave for this and other projects.
-However there are some ways you can show your support:
+Open-sourcing projects are great with all the effort and time I gave without asking for donations.
+However there are some ways you can show your support to me:

-- Starring or sharing this project
+- Giving a star or sharing this project to gamer devs out there
 - Pr's are welcome and highly appreciated if you think you can make this project better :)